Ogg3/CheckArroyo/README.md

 ## Contentmanagerdb.db

 This is where files are linked to a message.
-Sometimes there is just one key for one file, however with snaps there are multiple sub keys which i linked to for exapmle the layer, the media content, a thumbnail.
+Sometimes there is just one key for one file, however with snaps there are multiple sub keys which is linked to for exapmle the layer, the media content, a thumbnail.

 ## primary.docobjects